chaoge525/soafee_demo/documentation/quickstart.rst

 Build for FVP-Base
 ------------------

-To build the images for the fvp-base machine, you need to:
+To build the images for the FVP-Base platform, you need to:

 * Download the `FVP_Base_RevC-2xAEMvA_11.14_21.tgz`_ "Armv-A Base AEM FVP FOC (Linux)" package from Arm's website.
 You need to have an account and be logged